JakeGerber/JakeGerber/README.md

 <!--On my profile I have some different projects that I have worked on from places such as **hackathons** and **game jams**.
 I have interests in web development, game development, and virtual reality development.-->

 Hi!
-I'm a third year Computer Science student at UCI with a passion for full-stack development.
+I'm a third year Computer Science student at UCI with a passion for software development.

 Check me out on ***[LinkedIn](https://www.linkedin.com/in/jake-gerber-a9a299214/)*** and ***[Devpost](https://devpost.com/JakeGerber)***.